 29th May 2017

 Slide presentation Softwares such as PowerPoint has become an integral part of instructional settings, especially in large classes.
 PowerPoint presentations enable the speaker to organise and structure the presentation and create a professional format.
-Although it is considered highly effective in increasing the audience focus and create visual impact by providing an illustrative background and animated contents, it can be disengaging if not done properly.
-Learning to present with PowerPoint will enhance the employability of a student as it is the world’s most popular presentational software and the employers are looking for graduates with excellent communication (written, oral, and listening) skills.
-Hence, a student's presentation in the classroom becomes an important component in delivering positive learning experiences.
+Although it is considered highly effective in increasing the audience focus and create visual impact by providing an illustrative background and animated contents, it can be disengaged if not done correctly.
+Learning to present with PowerPoint will enhance the employability of a student as it is the world’s most famous presentational software and the employers are looking for graduates with excellent communication (written, oral, and listening) skills.
+Hence, a student's presentation in the classroom becomes an essential component in delivering positive learning experiences.

 1. Do prepare the presentation well in advance by outlining the objectives and the key messages that you want to cover on paper before you start creating it in Powerpoint.
 Never just wing your presentation as it will show.

 2. Don’t assume that your audience has the same level of knowledge as you do.
 This is very important, and the speaker should be able to provide sufficient detail in speaker notes for the lowest level of knowledge.

 3. Do send the draft presentation to interested parties for feedback where appropriate before you make the original.
 Your peers may be able to pick up on errors or add additional information to your presentation.

 4. Don’t create your presentation based on what you want to say; it should rather be based on what you think your audience wants to know.